-The filler nozzles are based on the proven SF&DS Dolphin design and can handle products containing fibers or small particles without dripping.
+The filler nozzles are based on the proven JBT Dolphin design and can handle products containing fibers or small particles without dripping.
 Dedicated nozzles are available for products containing larger solids.
 This allows you to process a wide range of products with a single unit.

 A modular design to meet your current and future requirements